I used to like plain text.

 + Node 'class Shiny()' added at position 3, with 10 children, 105 in subtree - Node 'def rusty()' deleted at position 4.2, with 33 children

-Editors would be designed to handle a tree structure from the get go.
-Overall, things would have been much better, at least in my imagination.
+Editors would be tree editors, not line editors.
+Overall, things would have been incrementally better, at least in my imagination.
 So now, every time I see a line based diff, it's just a little annoying when I have to mentally map the diff to something more meaningful.